mhtippur/rainbowsight/README.md

     <img src="thumbnails/small_sensor.png" alt="Alt Text" style="width:100%; height:auto;">
   </div>
   <div style="width: 60%;">
     <p> Some of the alternate geometries implemented were designed to mimic the dimensions of Syntouch's BioTac sensors.
-Unlike with GelSight360, we were even able to shrink the size of the sensors down to <strong>~20mm in diameter (about the diameter of a human index finger)</strong> and still implement the rainbow illumination.</p>
+Unlike with GelSight360, we were even able to shrink the size of the sensors down to <strong>~20mm in diameter (about the diameter of a human index finger)</strong> because of the rainbow illumination scheme. </p>
   </div>
 </div>

 # Depth Reconstruction #
 ### Method ###
-The sensor is first calibrated by using a CNC to collect about 5000 points across the sensor's surface.
+The sensor is first calibrated using a CNC to collect about 5000 points across the sensor's surface.
 Using the intrinsic and extrinsic camera matrices, we simulate the normal maps and train an MLP network to produce the surface normals of the sensor surface.

 To reconstruct the surface deformation, the **RGB values and pixel coordinates** of the contact area are fed into the network, producing the surface gradients.
 These gradients are then integrated using the Bilateral Normal Integration method to produce a depth map and point cloud.
 <div style="text-align: left;">